para0x0dise/para0x0dise.github.io/_posts/CrackMes/2020-10-30-forn00bies Level-3.md

 ## Code Analysis
 It asks to enter a decimal number and saves it at `40D020`.

-Then, it makes some tests on this input to modify EFLAGS and makes a jump to "BAD BOY" or not according to CF flag.
+Then, it makes some tests on this input to modify EFLAGS and makes a jump to "BAD BOY" or not according to the CF flag.

 [![2](/assets/images/Reverse-Engineering/forn00bies/Level-3/2.png)](/assets/images/Reverse-Engineering/forn00bies/Level-3/2.png)